yadavan88/ScalaCLI-Cheatsheet/README.md

 | //> using javaOpt -Xmx2g | Sets Java Option for the file |
 | //> using option -Xfatal-warnings | Sets Scala Compiler Options |
 | //> using toolkit default | To use the default version scala toolkit.
 Before v1.1.1, it was using 'latest' instead of 'default' |

+**Note 2: ** We can pass the equivalent of the directives to the `scala-cli` command That means, `//> using dep com.lihaoyi::os-lib:0.10.0` inside a file Hello.scala and running `scala-cli Hello.scala` is equivalent to running `scala-cli Hello.scala --dep com.lihaoyi::os-lib:0.10.0`